Lhy-code/MIVG/readme.md

 ## Example

 ### Motion Control with DMVG
-Below is an example image of DMVG guiding a robot through a complex environment with multiple moving obstacles:
+Below is an example image of MIVG guiding a robot through a complex environment with multiple moving obstacles:

 ![alt text](gif/four_ob.gif)